telerik/report-server-docs/user-guide/report-server-manager-overview.md

 ![Sorting and Page Size](../../images/report-server-images/sorting-page-size.png)

 If you sort first by `Name/Description`, the grid will sort the items by this column, and when you apply a secondary sorting by `Category` it would be applied to the already sorted list.
-This may have effect only when there are reports with the same name in different categories.
+This may have an effect only when there are reports with the same name in different categories.

-The Sorting is kept in the [browser's Window Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-This means that the sorting is applied for each client individually.
-The local storage property name is `sortArray`.
+The Sorting is kept in the [browser's Window Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) in a property called `sortArray`.
+This way the preferred sort rules get preserved individually for each user within their web browser.

 ## Page Size